Azure-Samples/PhotoAlbum-Java/README.md

 2. **View Gallery**:
    - Uploaded photos appear in a responsive grid
    - Each card shows the photo thumbnail, filename, dimensions, file size, and upload date
+   - Click on any photo thumbnail or filename to view it full-size

+3. **View Photo Details**:
+   - Click any photo to open the detail view
+   - See full-size image with comprehensive metadata
+   - Use Previous/Next buttons to navigate between photos
+   - Click "Back to Gallery" to return to the main page

-3. **Delete Photos**:
+4. **Delete Photos**:
-   - Click the "Delete" button on any photo card to remove it from the gallery and database
+   - Click the "Delete" button on the detail page to remove a photo

-## Troubleshooting
+   - Confirmation dialog will appear before deletion
+   - Photo is removed from both the database and file system## Troubleshooting

 ### Database Connection Issues